Bayswater railway station, Perth: Description

 Bayswater station is in Bayswater, a suburb of Perth, Western Australia.
-It is located between Whatley Crescent to the south, and Railway Parade to the north, in the heart of the Bayswater town centre.
-Just to the west is the Bayswater Subway, a railway bridge over King William Street and Coode Street.
-It is 6.7 km, or a 12-minute train journey, from Perth station, placing the station in fare zone 1.
-The adjacent stations are Meltham station towards Perth, Ashfield station towards Midland and Redcliffe station towards High Wycombe.
+It is on a viaduct crossing Coode Street within the heart of the Bayswater town centre.
+To the south is Whatley Crescent and to the north is Railway Parade.
+It is 6.7 km, or a 12-minute train journey, from Perth station, and is within fare zone one.
+The adjacent stations are Meltham station towards Perth, Ashfield station towards Midland, Morley station towards Ellenbrook and Redcliffe station towards High Wycombe.